prowler-cloud/prowler/integrations/wazuh/README.md

 ```
 You must see 3 phases goin on.

-To check if there is any error you can enable the debug mode of `modulesd` setting the `wazuh_modules.debug=0` variable to 2 in `internal_options.conf` file.
-Restart wazun-manager and errors should appear in the `ossec.log` file.
+To check if there is any error you can enable the debug mode of `modulesd` setting the `wazuh_modules.debug=0` variable to 2 in `/var/ossec/etc/internal_options.conf` file.
+Restart wazun-manager and errors should appear in the `/var/ossec/logs/ossec.log` file.

 ## Thanks

 To Jeremy Phillips <jeremy@uranusbytes.com>, who wrote the initial rules file and wrapper and helped me to understand how it works and debug it.

-To Marta Gomez and the Wazuh team for their support to debug this integration and make it work properly.
+To [Marta Gomez](https://github.com/mgmacias95) and the [Wazuh](https://www.wazuh.com) team for their support to debug this integration and make it work properly.
 Their job on Wazuh and willingness to help is invaluable.

 ## License